rlane/pounce.nvim/README.md

 omap gs <cmd>Pounce<CR>  " 's' is used by vim-surround
 ```

 Configuration is done with the `setup` function.
+It's optional to call `setup`.
-The defaults:
+Here are the defaults:

 ```lua
 require'pounce'.setup{